agrevster/pocketbase-kotlin/readme.md

                               })

 client.login {
-    token = client.users.authWithPassword("email", "password").token
+    token = client.records.authWithPassword<AuthRecord>("users", "email", "password").token
 }

 //Make sure that the field for your file is a string
 //If you have multiple file uploads in your schema make it a list of strings
 @Serializable
 data class FileUploadRecord(val imageFile: String, val imageDescription: String) : Record()